woodcock3/citychurch/_students/2020-01-01-city_students.md

 ## Student link-up
 Get to know other students by joining the churches student WhatsApp group.
 Meet with a City Church student and have the chance to find out more about us, and gain an easy way into church community.
-Text [Rachael](07541171711) to join the group.
+Text <a href="tel:07541171711">Rachael</a> to join the group.

 ## Wider church life